turbot/tailpipe-docs/docs/reference/glossary.md

 ## Benchmark

-A benchmark bundles a set of detections, and/or sub-benchmarks, into a single unit.
+A benchmark bundles a set of detections and/or sub-benchmarks into a single unit.

-## Common Fields
+## Common Columns

 In addition to populating a log-specific schema, a Tailpipe plugin can (where appropriate) map log-specific fields to common columns like `TpDate`, `TpIps`, or `TpUsernames`.
-That enables joins across multiple Tailpipe tables, so you can for example write a single query to look for a known malicious IP address in logs from different sources.
+That enables joins across multiple Tailpipe tables, so you can, for example, write a single query to look for a known malicious IP address in logs from different sources.

 ## Connection